|Annual Meetings: Financial Support|

 To apply for a travel stipend, please send the following:

 We also encourage AFS members and sections to spread the word, to help identify potential applicants, to collaborate with international colleagues in the application process, or to provide or seek matching funds to complement the possible AFS award.
 For example, by adding a visit to your campus or a consultation at your agency, you could fruitfully expand on an international visitor’s participation in the AFS meeting.
 We especially welcome AFS member assistance in organizing panels that include international participants.
-International scholars and AFS members are invited to contact Michael Dylan Foster, chair of the AFS Committee on International Issues, to discuss ways in which they might work to expand international participation in the meeting.
+International scholars and AFS members are invited to contact Lisa Gilman, chair of the AFS Committee on International Issues, to discuss ways in which they might work to expand international participation in the meeting.

 AFS Student Travel Stipends